3.8. Managing Container Resource Configuration¶

 --config myconf option of the

 prlctl create command to create containers based on this configuration.

 3.8.2.
 Applying New Configuration Samples to Containers¶

-basic configuration sample and you are planning to run the Plesk application inside the container, you may wish to apply the
+basic sample and you plan to run Plesk inside it, you may apply the

 # prlctl set MyCT --applyconfig vswap.plesk